gardener/gardener/docs/development/high-availability.md

     Hence, the node spread is done on best-effort basis only.

-  - ... and the seed cluster has `>= 2` zones, then the component should also have a second `topologySpreadConstraint` ensuring the replicas are spread over the zones:
+  - ... and the seed cluster has `>= 2` zones, then the component should also have a second `topologySpreadConstraint`, ensuring the replicas are spread over the zones:

     ```yaml
     spec: